September 2014

 Armenteira → Vilanova de Arousa (24 km)

 Down through fragrant pine forests to the sea and along the beach to Vilanova de Arousa.
 The tide is out when we arrive.
 There are hundreds of brightly coloured boats stranded in the mud and a great wave of people combing the sand for pippies.
-As luck would have it, our path crosses that of the boat master who for a small fee carries pilgrims across the Arousa estuary and up the River Ulla along the Via Crucis (the way of the crosses), the same route said to be have been taken by the devotees of St James the apostle when, ‘led by an angel and guided by a star’, they carried his remains to Santiago.
+As luck would have it, our path crosses that of the boat master who for a small fee carries pilgrims across the Arousa estuary and up the River Ulla along the Via Crucis (the way of the crosses), the same route said to have been taken by the devotees of St James the apostle when, ‘led by an angel and guided by a star’, they carried his remains to Santiago.
 We arrange to meet the boat master at the port at 8 am the next morning.
 The afternoon is ours.
 We take in the sun and steady ourselves for our last day on the Camino Portugués.

 Vilanova de Arousa → Santiago de Compostela (25 km)

-The early morning boat journey is thrilling.
-The estuary mysterious, the light magical, the river shrouded in mist.
+The early morning boat journey is thrilling; the estuary mysterious, the light magical, the river shrouded in mist.
 Sidling up alongside a mussel boat, we clamber on board and watch fishermen haul great ropes of mussels out of the salty water.

 On past forested islands, waterbird sanctuaries and seventeen ancient stone crosses.
 Mary is carved on one side, always facing the land, and Jesus on the other, always facing the sea, the way to Santiago.
 Viking galleons; fish breaking the surface of the dark lustrous water; cormorants, herons and egrets on the hunt.

 We disembark in Pontecesures for the final 25-kilometre walk to Santiago de la Compostela.
 Through villages where solitary, black-clad women walk slowly to the edge of town and back again.
 Anticipation mounting.
 Not wanting to let go of the walking, but knowing we have to.
 Breathing deeply.
 Taking in every detail; every leaf, every carving, every person we pass.
 And then the first sight of the cathedral and the emotional arrival; the elation and the gratitude.
-Feeling blessed to have walked together for 24 days and arrived with calm, clear minds in Santiago, world heritage site and city of pilgrims.
+Feeling blessed to have walked together for 24 days and arrived with calm, clear minds in Santiago, a world heritage site and city of pilgrims.

 We attend the midday pilgrims mass and are caught emotionally off guard when a nun with the sweetest bird-like voice sings and our hearts are blown open.
 Afterwards, we gather in the square and catch up with people we met on the journey.
 We hug and take photos and wish each other a good life.
-Our hope at the end of the Camino Portugues is that the generosity, warmth and kindness shown by pilgrims to each other becomes more commonplace in this world.
+Our hope at the end of the Camino Portugues is that the generosity, warmth and kindness shown by pilgrims to each other will become more commonplace in this world.

-1. Everything is very open with a very clear clarification of
+Everything is very open with a very clear clarification of

 the challenges.
 It was definitely informative.
 Your website is very helpful.